brightly-salty/qbcanon/arts.md

 ### American Literature

 Sylvia Plath
--Daddy
+- Daddy
--The Munich Mannequins
+- The Munich Mannequins
--The Bell Jar: Features Esther Greenwood, who undergoes various treatments for her mental illness.
+- The Bell Jar: Features Esther Greenwood, who undergoes various treatments for her mental illness.
--Sylvia is the subject of "The Blue Flannel Suit", a poem by Ted Hughes [Contribute some!](/contribute/index.html)
+- Sylvia is the subject of "The Blue Flannel Suit", a poem by Ted Hughes

 ### British Literature